PORTFOLIO

 Full-efficient Orbit Planning

-Erika received a BS in Computer Science from Caltech in 2014.
+Erika received a BS in Computer Science from Caltech.
 While at Caltech, she worked at NASA’s Jet Propulsion Laboratory (JPL) on mission design and orbit planning.